If I decide to ingest a psychedelic substance, such as LSD or psilocybin, I am committing a criminal action and risk being punished by law: But why?

 The Importance Of Education & Information

-Education is a fundamental aspect of harm reduction when it comes to any potentially dangerous activity, not just drugs- this is why we have to obtain a driving license before we can take a car on the road, or have health and safety briefs or training for adventure activities like scuba diving, bungee jumping or skydiving.
+Education is a fundamental aspect of harm reduction when it comes to any potentially dangerous activity, not just drugs.
+This is why we have to get a driving license before we can take a car on the road, or have health and safety briefs or training for adventure activities like scuba diving, bungee jumping or skydiving.
 By and large, more education means safer.
 This is true of psychedelic experiences too.

 Difficult or overwhelming experiences occur largely because someone is unprepared for what they experience or because they’ve taken it in an inappropriate setting.
 Rather than being a problem inherent to the substance, it’s because most people just don’t know any better.

-Psychedelics’ illegality and stigma are linked to each other and together they stifle honest and open discussion of them – an informal education that not only reduces harm, but can also help to maximize the potential benefits of these substances.
-Wait, what?
-Benefits?
-Surely I’m not now going to tell they could be good?
-Just gimme a second – this is the last bit I swear!
+Psychedelics’ illegality and stigma stifle honest and open discussion of them – an informal education that not only reduces harm but that can help to maximize the potential benefits of these substances.
+Hold on, benefits?
+Surely I’m not now going to tell you that they could have some positive effects?
+Yes, yes I am.

 Positive Potential Of Psychedelics

-Psychedelics show incredible medicinal potential and are currently being studied in research settings for a wide range of treatments including addiction, depression, anxiety, PTSD, and also as a tool for psychotherapy.
+Psychedelics show incredible medicinal potential and are currently being studied in research settings for a wide range of treatments including addiction, depression, anxiety, post-traumatic stress disorder, and also as a tool for psychotherapy.
 Early results are very promising.
-For example, in studies with psilocybin, 83% of participants reported increases in well-being or life satisfaction.
+For example, in studies with psilocybin on terminal cancer patients suffering from depression and anxiety, 83% of participants reported increases in well-being or life satisfaction.

-Furthermore, they’ve served as inspiration for some of the greatest minds in history, be they writers, musicians, or nobel-prize winning scientists.
-The list of psychedelic users who have had a profoundly positive impact on society and the progress of humanity is extensive (link), with many even crediting their own great discoveries and creativity to their psychedelic use.
+As well, psychedelics have served as inspiration for some of the greatest minds in history, be they writers, musicians, or nobel-prize winning scientists.
+The list of psychedelic users who have had a profoundly positive impact on society and the progress of humanity is extensive (link), and many have even credited their creativity and greatest discoveries to psychedelic use.

-Considering all the possible applications of psychedelics and their potential to improve lives and benefit society, we might even go so far as to consider that their outlaw is a serious hindrance to the progress of humanity – but more on that another time, let’s wrap this up.
+Considering all the possible applications of psychedelics and their potential to improve lives and benefit society, we might even go so far as to consider that their prohibition is a serious hindrance to the progress of humanity – but more on that another time.

 The Law On Psychedelics Is An Important Issue